Ways To Induce Labor Naturally, Without Drugs

 - Sex can help ripen your cervix.
 Semen is the best natural source of prostaglandins, which help the cervix to soften and dilate.
 When these prostaglandins are deposited on your cervix during intercourse it can help put you on track to start your labor.

 - Orgasms, along with nipple stimulation, cause your body to produce oxytocin.
 This hormone is known to cause contractions.
 In fact, pitocin (a drug used to induce labor) is a synthetic form of oxytocin.

-For centuries, before the invention of the synthetic hormones they now use to induce labor, midwives used different herbs to help prepare pregnant women's bodies for birth.
+For centuries, before the innovation of the synthetic hormones they can now use to induce labor, midwives used different herbs to help prepare pregnant women's bodies for birth.
 Bear in mind though, that there is not regulation by the Food and Drug Administration of the herbal industry so there is not standard or "norm" for selling these herbs.
 These substances are generally considered unsafe as medical interventions, and they should only be used under the supervision of your midwife or doctor.

 - Black Cohosh: The use of black cohosh can make contractions more effective by helping to make them occur at regular intervals.
 It comes either alcohol-based or water-based, but should never be taken in capsule form.
 Blood thinning has been shown to be cause by black cohosh, leading to excessive blood loss during pregnancy.
 Do not use black cohosh if you have any blood clotting disorder or anemia.

 - Blue Cohosh: Blue cohosh, which has been used to strengthen uterine contractions, is similar to black cohosh.
 These herbs are normally used together to help induce labor.